Questions about Stanford University Press

 When was Stanford University Press founded?

-What awards has Stanford University Press won?
+What awards have Stanford University Press books won?